anebz/cloud/Accreditations/aws_solutions_associate.md

 CloudWatch by default monitors CPU, network and disk read activity on EC2 instances.
 To get memory utilization, need to have a custom metric.

 Install the CloudWatch agent in the EC2 instances that gathers all the metrics (memory usage for ex.).
 View the custom metrics in the CloudWatch console.

+## Kinesis

+Kinesis data streams is an ordered sequence of data records meant to be written to and read from in real-time.
+Data records are temporarily stored in shards in the stream, default is 24h.

+Kinesis data firehose loads streaming data into data stores and analytics tools e.g. S3, Redshift, Elasticsearch, Splunk.

+## AWS Backup

+Centralized backup service, can be used with a retention of X days.

 ## Messaging